 For nightlife, look no further than Beale Street.
 Half the fun of Beale Street is just walking around enjoying the laid back atmosphere that encompasses Memphis.
 Wander over to W.C.
 Handy park to enjoy free concerts when the weather is nice.
 For more music, check out the duel venue of the Blues Hall for more stripped down sets or venture further inside to the louder Rum Boogie Cafe.
-Local drinks include Silky O’Sullivan’s signature Diver, a gallon sized drink served in a bucket with a multitude of straws for you to enjoy with your closest friends or the ubiquitous Walk Me Down, a blue frozen cocktail featuring seven different alcohol.
-Just be careful you won’t need help to walk back to your hotel or you may look like the famous ducks at the nearby Peabody Hotel.
+Local drinks include Silky O’Sullivan’s signature Diver, a gallon sized drink served in a bucket with a multitude of straws for you to enjoy with your closest friends or the ubiquitous Walk Me Down, a blue frozen cocktail featuring seven different alcohols.
 In the morning, head to the Arcade, Memphis’ oldest cafe, for simple and filling breakfast items before you head out for a round or two of golf.

-Before the action gets going on the TPC Southwind, there are several options for a quick round of golf in the Memphis area.
-The following are 3 courses you can play during your visit to Memphis for the FedEx St. Jude’s Classic.
+There are several options for a quick round of golf in the Memphis area.
+The following are the best courses you can play during your visit to Memphis.

 1 Champions Ln.